samlinz/node-timer-win/README.md

 # node-timer-win

-- From terminal, set up a timer on Windows which, when expired, shows notification and plays an alarm sound.
+- From terminal, set up a timer on Windows or Mac which, when expired, shows notification and plays an alarm sound.
 - Simple alarm that can be started from terminal, no fuss
+- Works on Windows, MacOS
+  - Linux not tested, might work with some tweaking, but have to check the dependencies

 ## Installing